microsoft/lst-bench/run/trino-420/azure-pipelines/README.md

   - `hms_storage_account`: Name of the Azure Blob Storage account where the Hive Metastore will store data associated with the catalog (can be the same as the data_storage_account).
   - `hms_storage_account_shared_key` (secret): Shared key for the Azure Blob Storage account where the Hive Metastore will store data associated with the catalog.
   - `hms_storage_account_container`: Name of the container in the Azure Blob Storage account where the Hive Metastore will store data associated with the catalog.
-- The versions and configurations of LSTs to run can be modified via input parameters for the pipelines in the Azure Pipelines YAML file or from the Web UI.
+- The LSTs to run experiments on can be modified via input parameters for the pipelines in the Azure Pipelines YAML file or from the Web UI.
   Default values are assigned to these parameters.
   Parameters also include experiment scale factor, machine type, and cluster size.
   Note that these parameters are not used to deploy the data or the infrastructure, as this process is not automated in the pipeline.
   Instead, they are recorded in the experiment telemetry for proper categorization and visualization of results later on.

+## Additional Notes
+For workloads within LST-Bench that include an `optimize` step, particularly those involving partitioned tables, a [custom task](/docs/workloads.md#custom-tasks) is used to execute this step.
+The task divides the `optimize` operation into batches, each containing up to 100 partitions (the parameter value is configurable).
+This approach was implemented to address issues where Trino would crash if the optimization step were applied to the entire table.